Year 2000 problem: Programming solutions

 Two-digit years were retained, and programs determined the century value only when needed for particular functions, such as date comparisons and calculations.
 (The century "window" refers to the 100-year period to which a date belongs.)
-This technique, which required installing small patches of code into programs, was simpler to test and implement than date expansion, thus much less costly.
+This technique, known as date windowing, required installing small patches of code into programs, and was simpler to test and implement than date expansion, thus much less costly.
 While not a permanent solution, windowing fixes were usually designed to work for many decades.
 This was thought acceptable, as older legacy systems tend to eventually get replaced by newer technology.